-America’s pork farmers have always been committed to advancing animal well-being and producing safe, nutritious food for consumers.
-To deliver on this commitment, they work diligently to provide for the comprehensive health needs of their animals.
-Animal agriculture experts and scientists understand that animal health is vital to food and public safety.
+America’s pig farmers have always been dedicated to advancing animal well-being and producing safe, nutritious food for consumers.
+To deliver on this commitment, they work in collaboration with animal agriculture experts, veterinarians and scientists to provide for the comprehensive health needs of their animals.
+There is no question that animal health is vital to food and public safety.
 Accordingly, responsible use of animal health products, including antibiotics, is a key concern for every person involved in producing pork for consumers.

-Regulations and processes are in place to ensure antibiotics for food animals are safe and administered in a judicious manner.
+Regulations and practices are in place to ensure antibiotics for food animals are safe and administered in a judicious manner.

 - The U.S. Food and Drug Administration (FDA) is responsible not only for regulation of human pharmaceuticals but also for most animal health products and medicated animal feeds.
-Before any antibiotic is approved for use, the FDA requires it meet rigorous standards to protect the safety of animals, humans and the environment.
-This approval process is the first of multiple steps to ensure the safety of food that comes from any animals treated with antibiotics.
+Before an antibiotic is approved for use, the FDA requires it meet rigorous standards to protect the safety of animals, people and the environment.
+This approval process is the first of multiple steps to ensure the safety of food that comes from animals treated with antibiotics.

-- Pork farmers work closely with veterinarians regarding decisions about antibiotic use.
-They have a natural incentive to prevent the need and expense of using antibiotics in their herds, so farmers want to provide such health products only when pigs are most susceptible to illness or when they are sick.
+- Pig farmers work closely with veterinarians regarding decisions about antibiotic use.
+They have a natural incentive to prevent the time, labor and expense associated with administering antibiotics to their herds, so farmers want to provide such health products only when pigs are most susceptible to illness or when they are sick.

-At the national and state levels, organizations representing the country’s pork producers work proactively and continuously to improve farming methods by funding and promoting best practices guidelines, new technology and research.
-Pork Quality Assurance® Plus (PQA Plus®) is the pork industry’s flagship on-farm education and training program.
+At the national and state levels, organizations representing the country’s pig farmers work proactively and continuously to improve farming methods by funding and promoting best practices, new technology and research.
+Pork Quality Assurance® Plus (PQA Plus®) is the pork industry’s flagship education and training program.
 PQA Plus is a comprehensive, science-based program that covers a wide array of farming practices, including the responsible use of antibiotics.
-To date, more than 55,000 individuals are certified through PQA Plus and more than 18,000 farms have undergone evaluation of animal care practices.
+To date, more than 55,000 individuals are certified through PQA Plus and more than 18,000 farms have undergone an on-site evaluation of animal care practices.

 Q. Why are antibiotics used in pigs?

-A: Appropriate antibiotic use can keep animals healthy, just as the use of these types of medications can advance the health of people.
-The consensus among pork producers and animal agriculture experts is that healthy pigs are directly related to a safer food supply.
+A: Appropriate antibiotic use keeps animals healthy, just as the use of these types of medications can advance the health of people.
+The consensus among animal agriculture experts is that healthy pigs are directly related to a safer food supply.

 Q. How are antibiotics used in pork production?